SevenShepherd/SevenShepherd.github.io/_posts/2024-07-24-what-is-a-cult.markdown

 > "What I mean is that each one of you says, “I follow Paul,” or “I follow Apollos,” or “I follow Cephas,” or “I follow Christ.”
 13 Is Christ divided?
 Was Paul crucified for you?
 Or were you baptized in the name of Paul?"
 (ESV)

 Paul's point here is to emphasize unity in Christ rather than division by allegiance to specific human leaders.
 The *'isms* of the faith should be considered sects of Protestantism, but not heretical sects.
 Protestantism is the most sound group in existence.
 It's the baseline by which all others are measured, apart from [scripture itself](https://sevenshepherd.github.io/hierarchy-of-authority/).
-Organizations like the Mormons & Witnesses should be considered either [heretical sects or cults](https://youtu.be/j0QI52C7cjE?si=65PpGDWN18DftIkb).
+Organizations like the Mormons & Witnesses should be considered either [heretical sects (theological cults)](https://youtu.be/j0QI52C7cjE?si=65PpGDWN18DftIkb).

 <!-- Link added -->